-Oh Beet, how I love you.
+Oh Beet, how I love you and your heavily earthy taste as well as your jewel like color!
 While most people, push you off to the side as you lay there helpless in the produce isle, I take you in.
 I grab you eagerly off of the shelve and lay you in my cart.
 Smiling.
 Happy.
-Thinking of all the possibilities.
+Thinking of all the possibilities, like this recipe for Easy Pickled Beets.

 The inspiration for this weeks Summer Fest, came from a salad we recently had at a favorite hangout.
 It was made with simple house-cured pickled beets, a little shallot dressing and cress.
 Delightful.
 I went home immediately, and purchased canning jars and started a small batch of pickled beets.